Questions and answers about SAP Business One fields and functions.

 Units of measurement such as volume and weight only change between purchase and sale if the item has been further processed or disassembled in any way.

-On the "Stock data" tab, you will find all the data relating to stock management for the selected item.
+On the „Stock Data“ tab, you will find all data relating to the inventory management of the selected item.
 The table in the lower section lists all warehouses (rows) and the availability of the selected item (columns).

 The available stock is calculated by reducing the quantity in stock by the confirmed quantity and the ordered quantity.

-If you tick the "Blocked" checkbox, the selected item can no longer be placed in the blocked warehouse.
+If you tick the „Blocked“ checkbox, the selected item can no longer be placed in the blocked storage.

-The "ME name" field indicates the form in which the selected item is kept or stored in your warehouse (e.g. crate, carton, drum, pallet, etc.).
+The „ME Name“ field indicates how the selected article is managed or stored in your warehouse (e.g., box, carton, barrel, pallet, etc.).

-In the "Stock level" block, enter the minimum, maximum and required stock level for the selected item.
-If you want to specify the stock levels for each warehouse individually, you can tick the "Stock management by warehouse" checkbox.
-In this case, these three fields are also displayed in the table structure to the right of the "Available" column and can now be filled in for each warehouse.
+In the „Stock Level“ block, you specify the minimum, maximum, and required stock for the selected article.
+If you wish to define stock levels for each warehouse individually, you can activate the „Stock Management by Warehouse“ checkbox.
+In this case, these three fields will also be displayed in the table structure to the right of the „Available“ column and can now be filled out per warehouse.

-Under "Administration - System initialisation - Document settings", you can select three different levels in the "Reaction to input/output from outside the defined range" block.
-Select the "No warning" option to ignore the underflow.
-Select the "Warning only" option to receive a warning when the value falls below the limit, which you can ignore.
-If you select the "Block output/input" option, you cannot add a receipt that caused the shortfall.
+Under „Administration • System Initialization • Document Settings“, you can select three different levels in the „Reaction to Input/Output Outside Defined Range“ block.
+Select the „Without Warning“ option to ignore the undershoot.
+Select the „Warning Only“ option to receive a warning in case of an undershoot, which you can, however, override.
+If you select the „Block Output/Input“ option, you will not be able to add a document that caused the undershoot.

-You can activate the "Block negative stock after" checkbox in the item master data.
-This means that the stock can never be less than zero.
-This procedure is recommended as it is in line with accounting regulations.
-Accordingly, you will receive a message if you deactivate this checkbox.
+You can activate the „Block negative stock“ checkbox in the article master data.
+This prevents stock levels from ever falling below zero.
+This approach is recommended as it complies with accounting regulations.
+Accordingly, you will receive a warning message if you deactivate this checkbox.

-In the drop-down list to the right of the selected checkbox in the item master data, you can specify how a negative stock should be categorised.
-With the "Company" option, the stock is negative as soon as the stock level in the entire company, i.e. across all warehouses, is zero.
-With the "Warehouse" option, the stock is already negative when it is zero in the selected warehouse.
-With the "Item setting" option, SAP Business One blocks negative stock per warehouse if stock management by warehouse is switched on, otherwise negative stock is blocked at company level.
+In the drop-down list to the right of the ticked checkbox in the item master data, you can specify how a negative stock should be valued.
+With the option „Company“, the stock is negative as soon as the stock level is zero throughout the entire company, i.e. across all warehouses.
+With the option „Warehouse“, the stock is already negative when it is zero in the selected warehouse.
+With the option „Item Setting“, SAP Business One blocks negative stock per warehouse if stock management by warehouse is switched on, otherwise negative stock is blocked at the company level.

 In some business areas, negative stock may arise.
 SAP Business One offers a procedure for handling this scenario in terms of valuation.